johndgiese/dotvim/README.md

     sudo get-apt install ctags

-On Mac OSX with homebrew this is:
+On Mac OSX with homebrew:

     brew install ctags-exuberant

-    brew install ptidy
+On Windows you will have to find the executable online.

+#### Vipy Plugin

 If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy).
 Basically it is: